Bhargavi84/Explore-Ireland-MS2/README.md

 * The navbar is fixed and placed on top of the page and always visible on all screen sizes.
 * All the links on the navbar have been clicked to test and are working as expected, allowing users to jump to the linked page.
 * Navbar Brand logo is linked to the Home page and is working as expected.
 * The navbar collapses into a hamburger menu on screen sizes smaller than 768px.
 A navigation menu appears when you click on the hamburger icon.
 This has been tested and working as expected.

 ### **Covid-19 Alert Tab**
 * "Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's Foreign Travel Advice website.

-### **Image Carousel**
+### **Image carousel**
 * Bootstrap Image carousel takes up the full page as designed and cycles through the images.
 The time delay attribute is functioning. as intended, allowing 5 seconds delay between automatically fading the images.
 * Carousel-fade animation is working properly and allows a fade transition instead of a slide.